 Benefits of Being a Gateway

 We all have an obligation to help those most in need.
 Forcing assistance is not our goal, but the elderly deserve to be informed of alternatives and options that will preserve their independence and enhance their quality of life.
 Serving as a Gateway is an excellent way to establish good public relations.
 In addition, taking part in a cooperative effort to maintain the dignity and independence of at-risk elders can be a personally rewarding and satisfying experience.

 Have you encountered an elderly person in the course of your business that needs help; yet, you don't know where to turn?
-The Gateway Program, administered by Senior Information and Assistance (I&A), can train you and your employees to:
+The Gateway Program, administered by Pathways Information and Assistance (Pathways), can train you and your employees to:

 - Recognize warning signs that an elderly person 60+ may be in need of help.

-- Refer those in need to Senior I&A for help.
+- Refer those in need to Pathways I&A for help.